piretro999/GaLoRA/README.md

 # GaLoRA

 GaLoRA is the definitive evolution of the previous solutions Lora Help and MagicALora.
-This solution represents the future development under the name GaLoRA, providing enhanced features and capabilities for managing and processing content for AI systems using Local Resource Access (LoRa) technology.
+This solution represents the future development under the name GaLoRA, providing enhanced features and capabilities for managing and processing content for AI systems using Low RANK (LoRA) technology.

 ## Features